Neutrino Up-scattering via the Dipole Portal at Forward LHC Detectors

 \end{widetext} The couplings are different for $\nu_e$ to include charged current interactions.
 Unlike Eq.~$\ref{eq:dXS_dEr_dipoleNMM}$ for scattering through the dipole operator, which is enhanced at low recoil energy due to the massless photon mediator, the SM background is approximately independent of the recoil energy for $E_{rec}$ much smaller than $E_\nu$.
 In the top panel of Fig.~\ref{fig:dXS_dER}, we show the differential cross-section $d\sigma / dE_{rec}$ for the signal and background for three benchmark values of $\mu_{\nu_\alpha}$, taking a fixed incoming neutrino energy of 1 TeV and $M_N=10^{-1}$ GeV.
 The SM background has a flat distribution, whereas the signal shows the characteristic enhancement at low recoil energies.
 This also illustrates the advantage of having a detector with a lower energy threshold like FLArE (30 MeV).

 We take the forward neutrino flux expected at the LHC from Ref.~\cite{Kling:2021gos}.
+We do not consider systematic uncertainties in the flux, given that it can be measured independently from CC interactions~\cite{FASER:2019dxq}.
 Despite a lower flux of $\nu_e$s relative to $\nu_\mu$ expected in the forward direction, the dominant contribution to the background comes from $\nu_e$ CC scattering due to the larger rates for CC interactions.
 The signal rates, on the other hand, depend only on the total incoming $\nu$ flux as the cross-section is the same for all 3 flavors.
 The number of background and signal events as a function of the electron recoil energy is obtained by convoluting the incoming neutrino flux with the respective differential cross-sections and the detector geometry.
 The minimum incoming neutrino energy, $E_\nu ^{min}$, required to produce an electron with recoil energy $E_{rec}$ is given by~\cite{Brdar_2021},

 where the SM background corresponds to $M_N=0$.
 The bottom panel of Fig.~\ref{fig:dXS_dER} shows the expected number of SM background and signal + background events per bin for $\mu_{\nu_\alpha}=10^{-8}\mu_B$ and $M_N=10^{-1}$~GeV at FLArE-10.
 It is the excess events at lower recoil energies that constitute the signature for our BSM scenario.
 We are prevented from going to very low recoil energies, $E_{rec} \leq 30~(300)$ MeV, due to detector thresholds in FASER$\nu$2 (FLArE) but, as shown below, are still able to probe a large portion of the parameter space that is currently unconstrained.